oroinc/orocommerce/src/OroB2B/Bundle/AccountBundle/Resources/doc/category-visibility.md

     Category Visibility to All: Config
     Category Visibility to Account Group 1: Parent Category
 ```
-In this case `AccountGroupCategoryVisibility` will be:
+In this case `AccountGroupCategoryVisibility` for child category should be:

 |------------------------------------------|------------------------------------------------------------------|
 | **Id (PK)**                              |             AccountGroupCategoryVisibilityId                     |